doccstat/llm-watermark-cpd/README.md

 All experiments are conducted using Slurm workload manager.
 Expected running time and memory usage are provided in the corresponding sbatch scripts.

-> [!NOTE]
+> [!IMPORTANT]
-> Please modify the paths, uncomment Slurm mail options and adjust the GPU
+> Please modify the paths, Slurm mail options and adjust the GPU resources in
-> resources in the sbatch scripts before running the experiments.
+> the sbatch scripts before running the experiments.

+> [!CAUTION]
+> The Python SeedBS script is modified based on the R version.
+The output is not
+> guaranteed to be the same.

 ```shell
 # Setup pyx.